witflee/APCSA-20-21/README.md

 # APCSA-20-21

-This is a collection of my work from high school showcasing my programming skill in Java.
+This is a collection of my work from high school showcasing my programming proficiency in Java.